d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #### Vocabulary review.
 Complete Q1 - 4 before class.{-}

-Note: You will need to use the provided `RScript` file for activity 5 to complete question 3.
+Note: You will need to use the provided `R` script file for activity 5 to complete question 3.